 13. July and August Are a Zoo

 The five villages have a combined population of ~4,000 people.
 In peak summer, 10,000+ tourists pass through daily.
-The trains are sardine cans.
-The trails are single-file parades.
-The harbors are elbow-to-elbow.
-Come in April-May or September-October.
+The trains turn into sardine cans.
+The trails become single-file parades.
+The harbors go elbow-to-elbow.
+Come in April-May or September-October instead.
 The weather is still warm (12-28°C, Mediterranean climate), and you'll actually be able to breathe.

 14. Cruise Ship Days Are Worse Than Weekends

 La Spezia is a cruise port.
 When ships dock, thousands of passengers flood the villages for a few hours.
-There's no public schedule that's perfectly reliable, but you'll know it's happening when Vernazza goes from peaceful to pandemonium at 10AM.
-On those days, hit the trails early and explore villages in the late afternoon when the ships leave.
+There's no perfectly reliable public schedule, but you'll know it's happening when Vernazza goes from peaceful to pandemonium at 10AM.
+On those days, hit the trails early and explore villages in the late afternoon once the ships leave.

 15. Start Your Day Before 9AM